dell/csm-docs/content/docs/deployment/csminstaller/_index.md

 | CSI Driver for PowerStore | v2.0 |
 | CSI Driver for PowerFlex | v2.0 |
 | CSI Driver for PowerMax | v2.0 |

-**Note:** The CSM Installer supports installation of CSM 1.0 Modules and CSI Drivers in environments that do not have any existing deployments of CSM or CSI Drivers.
-The CSM Installer does not support the upgrade of existing CSM or CSI Driver deployments.

 The CSM Installer must first be deployed in a Kubernetes environment using Helm.
 After which, the CSM Installer can be used through the following interfaces:
 - [CSM CLI](./csmcli)